zhoubo416/team1/privacy_policy_en.md

 - **Account information**: the username and password you provide when registering or logging in.
 Passwords are used solely for authentication and are never stored in plain text.
 - **Profile information**: name, phone number, email, department, position and city, used to complete your personal and team profile.
-- **Content data**: chat messages, meeting content, tasks and reports you create while using the App, plus the audio, video, PDF or Word files you upload when importing a meeting.
+- **Content data**: chat messages, meeting content, tasks and reports you create while using the App, plus the files you upload (for example the audio, video or document you submit through the meeting-import feature).
 - **Voice data**: audio generated during voice input, real-time voice transcription, or voice meetings.

 ### 1.2 Information We Collect Automatically

-- **Device information**: device model, operating system version, and device identifiers (used for push notifications on Android).
+- **Device information**: we do not collect your device model or operating system version.
+On Android, the push SDK collects a device identifier and a push token for push notifications (see Section 4).
 - **Log information**: crash logs and usage data (used to keep the service stable and improve the product).

 We do **not** collect your location information.